DataBiosphere/terra-app/README.md

 Apps are defined by a YAML [schema](#app-schema).
 An "app launcher" (such as Terra) receives a request to launch an app, parses the app YAML file, and invokes a helm chart with the appropriate values to launch the app on a Kubernetes cluster.
 Once the app is launched, it may be accessed by the end user in a browser via a proxy URL.

-Here is a diagram of the app launch flow:
+Diagram of the app launch flow:

 ![Leo - Custom Apps](Leo%20-%20Custom%20Apps.png)